skmahankali/Project_Apigee/README.md

-# Please go thorugh this before you start looking into the project
+# Please go through this before you start looking into the project

 In this guide, you'll swiftly set up and run a sample Apigee 127 API project, which serves as a proxy for the Twitter search API.